 Below the Peaks of Ingleborough, Whernside and Penygent lies some of the most spectatcular caving in Britain.

-Caving in Derbyshire
+Caving & Mining in Derbyshire

 Download PDF guides to our favourite Derbyshire/Peak District caving venues including Castleton, Giant's Hole and Peak Cavern

-Caving in North Pennines
+Mining in North Pennines

 The area surrounding the village of Nent Head in the North Pennines has a long history of mining, as far back as the 12th Century

-Caving in the Lake District
+Mining in the Lake District

 Many of the hillsides around Cumbria and the Lake District National Park used to be home to large numbers of miners

-Caving in North Wales
+Mining in North Wales

 When exploring the Mines of North Wales we find ourselves often not visiting the same mines twice in any one year